immutant/immutant/docs/guides/EAP.md

 ## Caching

-Immutant's caching library is designed to work, with different major versions of Infinispan, including 5, 6, 7 and 8.
+Immutant's caching library is designed to work with different major versions of Infinispan, including 5, 6, 7 and 8.
 EAP 6.4 includes Infinispan 5, which is relatively old with some known issues.
 Three things, in particular: